Terms and Conditions

 (b) each party shall return and make no further use of any equipment, property and other items (and all copies of them) belonging to the other party; and

-14.1 Unless otherwise stated, all notices in connection with the Agreement shall be in writing and sent by post to the other party’s offices (as stated on the Order Form) or by email to: (1) firstname.lastname@example.org, for notices to BridgeU; and (2) the email address stated on the Order Form, for notices to the Customer.
+13.1 Unless otherwise stated, all notices in connection with this Agreement shall be in writing and sent by post to the other party’s offices (as stated on the Order Form) or by email to: (1) email@example.com, for notices to BridgeU; and (2) the email address stated on the Order Form, for notices to the Customer.

-14.2 The parties are each independent contractors.
-Nothing in the Agreement will constitute a partnership, agency relationship or contract of employment between the parties.
+13.2 The parties are each independent contractors.
+Nothing in this Agreement will constitute a partnership, agency relationship or contract of employment between the parties.

-14.3 BridgeU may update or vary the terms and conditions of these Platform terms and conditions at any point by (1) amending or updating this page and (2) providing the Customer with at least 14 days’ written notice.
+13.3 BridgeU may update or vary these Platform Terms and Conditions at any point by (1) amending or updating this webpage (https://bridge-u.com/legal/and (2) providing the Customer with at least 14 days’ written notice.

-14.6 Except as expressly provided in the Agreement, the rights and remedies provided under the Agreement are in addition to, and not exclusive of, any rights or remedies provide by law.
+13.6 Except as expressly provided in this Agreement, the rights and remedies provided under this Agreement are in addition to, and not exclusive of, any rights or remedies provide by law.

-15.1 If any provision (or part of a provision) of the Agreement is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, the other provisions shall remain in force.
+14.1 If any provision (or part of a provision) of this Agreement is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, the other provisions shall remain in force.

-16.1 The Customer shall not, without the prior written consent of BridgeU, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under the Agreement.
+15.1 The Customer shall not, without the prior written consent of BridgeU, assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement.

-16.2 BridgeU may at any time assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under the Agreement.
+15.2 BridgeU may at any time assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement.

-17.2 Each party acknowledges that in entering into the Agreement it does not rely on, and shall have no remedies in respect of, any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in the Agreement.
+16.2 Each party acknowledges that in entering into this Agreement it does not rely on, and shall have no remedies in respect of, any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in this Agreement.

-18.2 Each party irrevocably agrees that the courts of England and Wales shall have non-exclusive jurisdiction to settle any dispute or claim arising out of or in connection with the Agreement or its subject matter or formation (including non-contractual disputes or claims).
+17.2 Each party irrevocably agrees that the courts of England and Wales shall have non-exclusive jurisdiction to settle any dispute or claim arising out of or in connection with this Agreement or its subject matter or formation (including non-contractual disputes or claims).

 SCHEDULE 1 – DEFINITIONS

-“BridgeU” means BridgeU Limited, a company incorporated and registered in England and Wales with company number 08989432 whose registered office is at 1st Floor, Buckhurst House, 42/44 Buckhurst Avenue, Sevenoaks, Kent, TN13 1LZ, United Kingdom.
+“BridgeU” means BridgeU Limited, a company incorporated and registered in England and Wales with company number 08989432 whose registered office is at Palace House, 3 Cathedral Street, London SE1 9DE United Kingdom

 “Business Day” means any weekday, other than a weekend, bank or public holiday in England and Wales.